South East Academic Foundation Programme

 The Lothian University Hospitals are a Division of Lothian Health and bring together the Royal Infirmary of Edinburgh (~850 beds), the Western General Hospital (~500 beds), St John’s Hospital, Livingston and the Royal Hospital for Sick Children.
 Thus the Division has three large acute teaching hospitals and a specialised paediatric hospital.
 The programme also involves hospitals in the Fife and Borders regions of Scotland, where outstanding District General Hospital experience is offered.

-FY1: The FY1 rotations exist as pre-established triplicates and these are specified in attached documentation.
+F1: The F1 rotations exist as pre-established triplicates and these are specified here.
 The eighteen successful applicants to the AFP will be allocated one of the pre-specified triplicates.
-The allocation is made by the Foundation Programme Director, but where possible the allocation takes into account the preferences of the successful applicants.

-FY2: There are eighteen separate posts available in FY2 (again listed in supporting documentation), which cover a broad range of clinical specialities.
+F2: There are eighteen separate posts available in F2 (again listed here), which cover a broad range of clinical specialities.
 Each foundation doctor will undertake three of these posts, but the rotations are not pre-established.
 Instead, the rotations are individually constructed by the Foundation Programme Director taking account of the personal preferences of the foundation doctors, while ensuring a broad range of different specialities are experienced.
-There are six FY2 rotations comprising two clinical posts and one dedicated research block and nine posts comprising three clinical placements, all within academic units in Edinburgh as detailed below.
+There are six F2 rotations comprising two clinical posts and one dedicated research block and nine posts comprising three clinical placements, all within academic units in Edinburgh as detailed below.

 What Are The Academic Components of the Programme?

 a) Six posts comprising two clinical placements and one full time research block.
-FYs interested in undertaking a research block will need to prepare a competitive application during the first rotation of FY1, identifying a supervisor and a project.
+Foundation doctors interested in undertaking a research block will need to prepare a competitive application during the first rotation of F1, identifying a supervisor and a project.
 Research in most specialties can be undertaken, including academic primary care.
-The Academic Director for SE Scotland, Dr Mandy Drake, can work with you to identify supervisors and projects as soon as you are appointed.
-Note that the academic block is a new feature of the scheme and will be available for those commencing the FY scheme from August 2017 onwards.
-FYs will need to show satisfactory clinical progression before undertaking these blocks.
+The Academic Director for SE Scotland, Professor Mandy Drake, can work with you to identify supervisors and projects as soon as you are appointed.
+Foundation doctors will need to show satisfactory clinical progression before undertaking these blocks.
 It is likely that there may be more applicants than posts available and therefore these posts will not be guaranteed, but will be awarded following competitive interview.
 This application process will be an excellent training opportunity towards further academic fellowship applications.

-b) Nine posts comprising three clinical placements, all within academic units in Edinburgh.
+b) Twelve posts comprising three clinical placements, all within academic units in Edinburgh.
 Trainees will still benefit from exposure to a high quality research culture throughout their second foundation year.

-Academic Days: For both FY2 streams, four days per block will be approved as Academic Foundation Personal Study Days.
-These days may be supplemented by additional Academic Meeting days during FY2.
+Academic Days: For both F2 streams, four days per clinical block will be approved as Academic Foundation Personal Study Days.

 Academic Medicine in Edinburgh